rishabhmandayam/SHSX/README.md

 # SHSX
-An android version of IStaples
+An android version of IStaples.
+IMPORTANT: I created the code in html and uploaded it to a website.
+Then, I used andriod studio and put a webview.